irssi/irssi.github.io/documentation/startup/index.markdown

 `-bots` and `-botcmd` should be the only ones needing a bit of explaining.
 They're used to send commands automatically to bot when channel is joined, usually to get ops automatically.
 You can specify multiple bot masks with `-bots` option separated with spaces (and remember to quote the string then).
 The $0 in `-botcmd` specifies the first found bot in the list.
 If you don't need the bot masks (ie. the bot is always with the same nick, like chanserv) you can give only the `-botcmd` option and the command is always sent.

 ## 4\.
-Setting up windows and automatically restoring them at startup
+Setting up windows and automatically restoring them at startup {#setting-up-windows-and-automatically-restoring-them-at-startup}

 First connect to all the servers, join the channels and create the queries you want.
 If you want to move the windows or channels around use commands: